eloraiby/cppForth/README.md

 Stack VM on the other hand are another subject and it's no secret that the most performing VM platforms are stack based ones (.Net and JVM): Stack machines are here to stay.

 That said, some remarkable projects used and still use Forth or a Forth dialect:
-- Skia (2D compositing/rendering) used to have an embedded forth ([5yrs old code](https://github.com/servo/skia/tree/master/forth)), that code perished long time ago : [up to date code](https://github.com/google/skia/tree/master/src).
+- Skia (2D compositing/rendering) used to have an embedded forth to drive skia in 2009 ([addition commit](https://github.com/google/skia/commit/f56e295e88f4ed42f4c94c54d5fc544ed0f45f18)), that code perished long time ago : [removal commit](https://github.com/google/skia/commit/acc875f9a27d3d0ece0c1b09bbc249ac69e76bac).
 - FreeBSD uses it for the boot loader using FICL ([ref](https://www.freebsd.org/cgi/man.cgi?loader(8))).
 - PumpkinDB uses it as query language ([ref](http://pumpkindb.org/doc/)).
 - PostScript